Sometimes, breast implant surgery does not work out.

 Fat transfer surgeries are hardly new - plastic surgeons have been pulling fat from one part of the body and injecting it into another since the late 1890s.
 However, the use of fat transfer for breast augmentation didn’t really catch on for another hundred years, due to complications that could arise from the procedure.

 Recent innovations have addressed those risks and made fat transfer breast augmentation one of the most exciting and fastest-growing methods of reshaping the breasts in recent memory.
-Dr. Whitfield offers breast implant removal with fat transfer for patients who wish to maintain a full figure without implants.
+Dr. Whitfield offers his patients in Austin breast implant removal with fat transfer for those who wish to maintain a full figure without implants.

 With this surgery, Dr. Whitfield will carefully remove the implants, then use fat from other parts of your body to help reshape your breasts to a natural, full look.
 Because the material used to replace the implants comes from your own body, the procedure is a great fit for any woman concerned about the possibility of rupture or breast implant illness resulting from the use of implants.
 Also, the results look and feel exactly like your natural breasts, because they are your natural breasts.
 They just have a little extra fat in the right places.